UltimateTimmeh/funkodepp/funkodepp/olcEngine3D/README.md

 Then we see that we can write these equations as a multiplication of a matrix with a vector:

+> **Note**
-Note that we've added a fictional third component to each vector, which is necessary for the matrix multiplication to make sense.
+> We've added a fictional third component to each vector, which is necessary for the matrix
+> multiplication to make sense.
 In 2D, the value of this fictional third vector component is always
-$1$.
+> $1$.